Code-Institute-Submissions/MikeMurray13-milestone-project-2/README.md

 The third-party licence information will either be on the splash screen itself or use a modal to display the information.
 This will need to be trial and error as I'm not experienced enough wth layout to make that decision beforehand.

+Start Game
+Initial Idea
+Change HTML of the "content" box to the standard HTML of the main game mode.
+On trying this I found that I was unabl

+The start page needed a

+Alert When Leaving Page

+I followed the information here - <https://www.w3schools.com/tags/ev_onbeforeunload.asp#:~:text=The%20onbeforeunload%20event%20fires%20when>,is%20different%20in%20different%20browsers.>

+Error
+Once I implemented the Alert I came up against the following error in my last milestone project.
+I remembered that after hours of trying to find the answer and trawling through YouTube videos and forum posts that were vastly outside my skill level, I came across the following line of code that just fixed the issue in one step.
+Python Socket.Error: [Errno 98] Address Already In Use kill -9 $(ps -A | grep python | awk '{print $1}')